-Whichever number comes first dictated your core enneagram type.
+Whichever number comes first dictates your core enneagram type.
 This affects what your core desires and core fears are.

 The second number, your enneagram wing, determines your behaviors.

 In other words, whatever your wing is will change how you appear to others.
-It’s important to know the difference between the enneagram 8w9 VS the 9w8 because your core desire will be completely different and your path to growth changes.
+It’s important to know the difference between the enneagram 8w9 VS the 9w8 because your core desire will be completely different and your growth path will change.

 Recognizing the difference also will help you avoid mistyping!